GfSE/SpecIF/documentation/03_SpecIF_JSON-Schema.md

 ### Resources

 Resources are the nodes in a SpecIF data set graph.
-The contain the concrete data values.
+They contain the concrete data values.
 All elements, that are no relations resp. connectors between elements are represented as resources in SpecIF.

 The following example shows a resource representing a requirement element.
 In the description property value the attributes for ``format`` and ``language`` are not explicitly set.